wssc555/dhtcrawler2/README.md

 ## Sphinx

-Yes, dhtcrawler2 support **sphinx** search.
+Yes, dhtcrawler2 supports **sphinx** search.
 There's a tool named `sphinx-builder` load torrents from database and create sphinx index. `crawler-http` can also search text by sphinx.

-dhtcrawler2 use mongodb text search by default, to use sphinx, follow these steps below:
+dhtcrawler2 uses mongodb text search by default, to use sphinx, follow these steps below:

-* Download sphinx, the version tested is a fork version named `coreseek` which support Chinese characters. [coreseek4.1](http://www.coreseek.cn/news/14/52/)
+* Download sphinx, the version tested is a fork version named `coreseek` which supports Chinese characters. [coreseek4.1](http://www.coreseek.cn/news/14/52/)
 * unzip the binary archive and add `bin` directory to `PATH` environment variable, so that dhtcrawler can invoke `indexer` tool
 * config `etc/csft.conf` file
     * add a delta index, i.e: